Teskedsgubben/MiroSimulint/README.md

 _Note: Laptime means how many simulation time seconds it takes for the camera to complete one revolution, meaning a laptime of 10 will create a video that takes 50 seconds to complete the lap, using the default 60 fps video and 300 fps simulation speed._

-### The Coding

-You have four code files to work with: _Main.py_, _Landers.py_, _Launchers.py_ and _CustomComponents.py_.
-Any code in the subfolders are free to read if you are curious, but do not change them.
-You will only submit up to the four files, unless otherwise agreed upon.

-_Main.py_ is the file that starts the program.
-Here you can change camera views, rendering resolution and initial start delay.
-You can also compute any arguments you want to pass along to your Lander or Launcher.
-An important feature here is __Speedmode__ which you find is set to __False__.
-Setting this to __True__ will remove many details in the program, speeding up the simulation.
-This is most likely more conviniet to use when running tests and so on.

-_Landers.py_ is where you can define you Lander.
-You have a demo where a simple lander is built by adding a bottom and top plate and connecting them with rods.
-Note how the top plate is rotated 180 degrees so the connection points are at the bottom, and the order of the components being connected.
-Start by modifying this lander, try to add more components etc.

-_Launchers.py_ defines your Launcher in the same way as above.
-To try different designs, you can define several Launchers here and choose which one to try out in the _Main.py:_ file.

-_CustomComponents.py_ is where you can define your custom components that you either have imported from an object file (.obj) or agreed to create from component template function, like MC0XX.
-You do not have to use this file if you do not feel the need to.

-There is also a _test\_main.py_ file which is a copy of the _Main.py_ file and will run the program as well.
-It shows some other tricks you can use for testing and camera controls.
-You can also use this file to try stuff out without having to change the Main file.

-Before you start coding, copy these files in the same directory and rename them by adding _local.
-There should in other words be a Main.py file and a Main_local.py file etc. You can then edit the local files and still do a git pull to get the latest version of the Simulint files, and you also keep the original files as a refernce.

-To do a git pull, go to Source Control _(View -> SCM)_ and click the three dots button ... to show the dropdown menu, then click Pull.
-If there are changes showing in the list, you need to discard them first.
-Save your changes in some way if you need to keep them, then discard them with the revert-like arrow button.

-Your Lander and Launcher are both built as MiroModules using MiroComponents.
+Your modules are built as MiroModules using MiroComponents.
 This means that you add the components you need, rotate them properly and then assemble them into a complete module.
 The order here is important, as connecting components 1 and 2 will move component 2 so that the connection points match.
 If you connect first and rotate the object after, things are going to get messy.
 However, that doesn't mean you shouldn't try it :bowtie:.

-### The Goal

-The challenge is to create a compact, portable launcher, that can hit a specified target.
-The ultimate goal is that the launcher is automatically calibrated by knowing its own position and the position of the target, adjusting aim and power to hit the target with the lander without any manual tweaking.

-### Create a Video File

-We installed ffmpeg into the MiroSim environment to enable creating a video file from the simulation.
-For this to work properly, open your Display Settings and set scaling to 100%, otherwise the images will get skewed.
-Also, set the resolution of the simulation to something suitable for your monitor.
-Then, to generate the video, follow the steps below.

-First, start the simulation as usual.
-When you press PrintScreen the program will start saving images into a directory called video_capture.
-Press PrtSc to start recording, then press it again or close the window to stop.
-You can move the camera during capture, and you can pause to change camera angle, no frames are saved while paused.
-You can also add "record": True to the simulation config, and it will record from the start.
-To then convert these images into a video file, we use ffmpeg.

-From VS Code you can run the command below in the terminal window.
-If the terminal is not showing, click _View -> Terminal_ to open it.
-If you are not using VS Code, you can run the same command from the Anaconda Prompt in the MiroSimulint directory, just make sure MiroSim is your active environment as in Step 3c.
-The command to run is:

-    ffmpeg -framerate 60 -i video_capture/screenshot%05d.bmp -b:v 128M video_capture/MiroSim.avi

-This will put the screenshot files into a video file called MiroSim.avi in the video\_capture folder.
-The framerate of 60 can be changed to alter the speed of the video.
-A value of 300 is full speed, so using 60 renders the video in slow motion, but this is more suitable for seeing details.
-You can also change the quality and file size by changing the _128M_ to another number.

-You can also add audio by supplying an audio file as input between the _d.bmp_ and _-b:v_ like below.
-If the audio file is too short and the video cuts too early, remove the -shortest command.

-    ...d.bmp -i audiofile.mp3 -shortest -b:v...

-__Convert to .mp4:__ The default video format is .avi which you can import in most video editors.
-If you just want to render a .mp4 file to play directly, you can use the command below.

-    ffmpeg -i video_capture/MiroSim.avi -preset slow -codec:v libx264 -pix_fmt yuv420p -b:v 128M video_capture/MiroSim.mp4

-Then open the MiroSim.mp4 file in the video_capture directory.

 ### Keeping MiroSimulint up to date

-To get the latest updates we push to the repository, you can follow a simple procedure to set up the way you work.
-After that, it's as simple as a couple clicks to always get the latest version.
+To get the latest updates we push to the repository, it's as simple as a couple clicks to always get the latest version.
+Go to _View_ -> _SCM_ or _Source Control_ click the three dots button ... and click Pull.
+This will get the latest versions of the files from the repository.

+This requires that you have not modified the original files, and only work in local files.
+If this is not the case, follow these simple steps to reset, but keep your files intact.

 Step 1) Rename the files you will or have worked with by adding the suffix "_local" to their names, e.g. Main_local.py and GroupLogo_local.png and so on.
 This will make git ignore the files.

-Step 2) Go to _View_ -> _SCM_ or _Source Control_, which is the same as clicking the "fork" or "graph" symbol on your left side panel.
+Step 2) , which is the same as clicking the "fork" or "graph" symbol on your left side panel.
 Here, discard all changes in the list by hovering over the file name and clicking the "reverse" style arrow.
 This should reset the original file.

-Step 3) Once the list is completely empty, click the three dots button ... and click Pull.
-This will get the latest versions of the files from the repository.

 You then work in the files named _local instead of the ordinary files.
-After doing this once, you only need to redo step 3 to get the latest version again.
+After doing this once, you can always just pull directly to get the latest version again.

 ___

+## OUTDATED

+The following sections are outdated, but remain just in case.
+If you are having trouble, your can give these a look.
+Most of this is mentioned above, and the MiroAPI is now using AGX by default.

 ## Using AGX